My 15 Favourite Things to Do in Wrocław, Poland

 A table and two chairs outside the Jolie Brasserie in Wrocław, Poland

-Finally, if you have more time to spare, I would highly recommend venturing outside of the city to visit the former residence of Princess Daisy.
+Finally, if you have some extra time, it’s well worth venturing out of the city to visit the former residence of Princess Daisy.

-Książ is the largest castle in Lower Silesia, located an hour away from Wrocław.
-I personally found it so mesmerising that I ended up ordering Princess Daisy’s diaries shortly after our trip to learn more about its fascinating past.
-You can even stay inside the castle, so this is definitely next on the agenda!
-In the meantime, I put together a mini guide on how to organise a day trip from Wrocław to Książ to help you plan a trip of your own.
+Książ, the largest castle in Lower Silesia, is only an hour’s drive from Wrocław.
+I was so charmed by it that I immediately ordered Princess Daisy’s diaries after our trip to learn more about its intriguing past.
+You can even stay overnight in the castle – something that’s firmly on my to-do list!
+In the meantime, I’ve created a mini guide to organising a day trip from Wrocław to Książ, to assist with your own planning.

 Książ Castle in Wałbrzych, Poland seen from the road leading to the underground tunnels

-Did you find any of these attractions surprising?
-Which of these would you add to your Wrocław itinerary?
+Were any of these attractions a surprise to you?
+Which ones would you add to your Wrocław itinerary?

 The text "Pin this post" with a downward pointing arrow